o-development/ldo.js.org/docs/api/solid/classes/SolidLdoTransactionDataset.md

-# Class: SolidLdoDataset
+# Class: SolidLdoTransactionDataset

-A SolidLdoDataset has all the functionality of an LdoDataset with the added functionality of keeping track of fetched Solid Resources.
+A SolidLdoTransactionDataset has all the functionality of a SolidLdoDataset and represents a transaction to the parent SolidLdoDataset.

-It is recommended to use the [createSolidLdoDataset](../functions/createSolidLdoDataset.md) to initialize this class
+It is recommended to use the `startTransaction` method on a SolidLdoDataset to initialize this class

 **`Example`**